| Glossary of PA Terms - W

 specifically to handle bass

 in a bass bin and as the

 This term is not very often used by professionals in the

 context of PA speakers,

-the term 'LF driver' being generally preferred −
+the term 'LF driver' or 'Bass driver' being generally preferred −

-it is more common in the context of
+it is more commonly used in the context of

 Pronounced "wuffer".
 See the